MichaelY310/Calculator32/README.md

 # Calculator32

-there are two main functions that helps build an calculator by taking a S expression

-# lex.cpp
-Turn the input string into a token vector and print their attributes

-# parse.cpp
-Turn the input string into a tree and then calculate the result of the expression.

-> William Lin
->
-> Torry Tong
->
-> Michael Yang

 This project is temporarity a calculator, and final goal is to making a lightweight script coding language.

 We have all of the functions with main() functions in /src/ folder, with other classes that designed as helper (i.e. without main functions) in /src/lib/ folder.